sailscastshq/docs.sailscasts.com/docs/boring-stack/slipway.md

 Each checklist item comes with an actionable button — **Add database**, **Add Redis**, **Generate** — so you can fix issues directly from the checklist without hunting through settings.
 Once everything is configured, the checklist shows a green "Environment is configured correctly" status.

-::: tip No more guesswork
+::: tip Deployment checklist
-On other platforms, you have to remember what env vars and services your app needs and set them up manually.
-Slipway inspects your code and tells you what's missing — then lets you fix it in one click.
+Slipway inspects the app and reports missing services or environment variables so you can fix them from the checklist.
 :::

 ## Connect your GitHub repo